 - VHF Radio on and automated radio check.

-- Turn on screens to Chart Plotter (MDF) at helm and instrument displays if necessary.
+- Turn on Chart Plotter (MDF) at helm and instrument displays if necessary.
 Adjust brightness.

 - Wheel brake off, check stop to stop movement of wheel.
 Ring finger of non-dominate hand should be capable of turning the wheel by pressing against one of the spokes.
 The instruments should show -45 to +45 degrees of rudder deflection.

 - On anchor: remove snubber (bridle) from anchor chain.

 - On anchor: take the anchor ball down, unplug light and store in deck locker on port side of mast.

 - On dock: 120v AC systems off & shore power disconnected.

 - On dock: lines doubled back & fenders moved in departure plan

 - Crew brief: familiarize with plan, times, weather, hazards, etc..

 - Check for trailing lines, sheets, or dinghy painters (tow line) that could foul the prop.